kamok/heykamok.com-on-Rails/README.md

 by [Ka Mok](https://kamok-web.herokuapp.com/)

 Todo :
+6. Write tests
 7. Twilio API.
 8. Email when user makes changes to data.
 Action_mailer

-*Write tests for Weather when compelled.

 B. Transfer data from wordpress into my blog.
 C. Delete current heykamok.com and integrate new website with domain.

 Study:
 what data models are for business, eg restaurant, help-desk, etc. eg(Users, Tables)